amp-powell/Rho-Hero-Assessment/README.md

+## Update - How to test

+How to test Hero component:
+1. Install npm dependencies
+2. In a shell, run 'npm run dev'
+3. Go to localhost:{port}/demo

+---

 # 🧪 Technical Assessment: Build a Reusable Hero Component (Next.js + CSS Modules)

 Welcome!
 This technical assessment is designed to evaluate your ability to build a reusable, CMS-friendly Hero section in a modern Next.js codebase.
 You’ll be asked to create a scalable Hero component similar to one used in production at Rho.
 This challenge focuses on: